emlearn/emlearn/docs/feature_extraction.rst

 But once the appropriate feature extraction method has been identified, it is normally implemented in C to run on the target device.
 It is recommended to use the same C code also during training.
-This reduces the risk of diverence in feature extraction between target and training, which can have very negative impact on predictive performance.
+This reduces the risk of divergence in feature extraction between target and training, which can have very negative impact on predictive performance.

 There are two main approaches to use C code during training (in Python):